redox-os/book/src/ch08-01-advanced-build.md

 ## Prefix

-The tools that build Redox are specific to each processor architecture.
+The tools that build Redox are specific to each CPU architecture.
 These tools are located in the directory `prefix`, in a subdirectory named for the architecture, e.g. `prefix/x86_64-unknown-redox`.
 If you have problems with these tools, you can remove the subdirectory or even the whole `prefix` directory, which will cause the tools to be re-downloaded or rebuilt.
 The variable `PREFIX_BINARY` in `mk/config.mk` controls whether they are downloaded or built.

 ## Cookbook